iqordev/iqor-emp-portal/README.md

-# Chat App with Twilio Programmable Chat and React
+# iQor Employee Portal Chat

-This repository is using [Twilio SDK Starter Application for Node.js](https://github.com/TwilioDevEd/sdk-starter-node) for backend.
-Make sure that server is running on port 5000 before starting this frontend.
+This repository is a chat and call application for iQor Employee Portal Chat.

 ## Available Scripts